jwzhanggy/Graph_Toolformer/Graph_Toolformer_Package/README.md

 print(dataset.keys())
 ```

-#### For the datasets with 1 single large-scale graph/network (including, Cora, Pubmed, Citeseer; Twitter, Foursquare; Amazon, Last-FM, Movielens; WorldNet, Freebase), the loaded "dataset" is organized with a python dictionary with the following format:
+#### For the datasets with 1 single large-scale graph/network (including, Cora, Pubmed, Citeseer; Twitter, Foursquare; Amazon, Last-FM, Movielens; WordNet, Freebase), the loaded "dataset" is organized with a python dictionary with the following format:

 ```
 dataset = {